microsoft/ivy/doc/proving.md

 ==============

 An alternative way to construct a proof in Ivy is *backward chaining*.
-While it is perhaos most natural to use proof rules to work forward from premises to conclusions, it is equally possible to use the same rules to work backward from conclusions to premises.
+While it is perhaps most natural to use proof rules to work forward from premises to conclusions, it is equally possible to use the same rules to work backward from conclusions to premises.
 When applying a rule, Ivy does not require that all premises of the rule be